Christian Früchtl: Bayern Munich

+Loan to 1.
+FC Nürnberg

 On 7 August 2020, Früchtl joined 2.
 Bundesliga side 1.
 FC Nürnberg on a season-long loan, however he did not feature in any game nor competitions.

 Austria Wien

 On 15 June 2022, following the end of the 2021–2022 season Früchtl would join Austrian Bundesliga club Austria Wien.

 Lecce

 On 25 June 2024, Früchtl moved to Italy and signed with Serie A club Lecce on a contract until 2027.

+Red Bull Salzburg

+On 5 August 2026, he returned to Austria and joined Red Bull Salzburg, on a permanent transfer.

 International career

 Früchtl has progressed through some of the Germany national youth teams, including five caps for the under-17 team from 2016 to 2017.